CagriCatik/Python/webpage/docs/python-guide/03_Functions/04_Return_Functions.md

-# Python Functions and Return Values Tutorial
+# Functions and Return Values

 In this tutorial, we will explore the concept of return values in Python functions.
 Return values allow us to obtain results from a function and use them elsewhere in our program.